 People prefer to use clarified butter or ghee when making a roux or something else that needs to reach high heat.
 Ghee or clarified butter (which are both pretty much the same thing) can withstand temperatures up to 450°F (232°C) before it starts to smoke, as opposed to other kinds of butter that smoke at 350°F (175°C).

 European butter contains up to 86% fat and has less water and is known to have more of a tangy flavor, due to a more cultured, lightly fermented process.
 It’s great to use when baking pie dough or puff pastry because it helps achieve maximum flakiness. *Use European butter when making a show-stopping meal too, the richness of the butter adds ALOT of flavor!

 There are many alternatives to butter that are sold in grocery stores, including margarine.
 Margarine, however, is not butter.
 It’s a processed product made from vegetable oil containing monosaturated fats.

 While margarine might taste like butter and be a healthier alternative when it comes to managing cholesterol, it does not have the same rich, creamy flavor of butter.
 If you use margarine as an alternative to butter, be aware that it will result in flatter cookies and less flavorful dishes.

 Butter is measured differently all around the world.
 In the United States, butter is measured by the stick and often has easy to use markings that denote tablespoons.

-In Canada, butter is measured by volume and in Europe and the United Kingdom, it’s measured by weight.
+In Canada, butter is measured by mass and in Europe and the United Kingdom, it’s measured by weight.